remy/nodemon/README.md

 ## Triggering events when nodemon state changes

-If you want growl like notifications when nodemon restarts or to trigger an action when an event happens, then you can either `require` nodemon or simply add event actions to your `nodemon.json` file.
+If you want growl like notifications when nodemon restarts or to trigger an action when an event happens, then you can either `require` nodemon or add event actions to your `nodemon.json` file.

 For example, to trigger a notification on a Mac when nodemon restarts, `nodemon.json` looks like this: